Help and support for carers

 Depending on your situation, you could access services to support you as a carer, and services may also be provided or arranged for the person you care for, with their consent, to help you in your caring role.

-You can have a Carers Assessment by contacting the Carers Hub provided by Carers Trust East Midlands.
-We pay Carers Trust to do this on our behalf because it’s important to us that you can get the support you need.
+You can have a Carers Assessment by contacting the Carers Hub provided by TuVida.
+We pay TuVida to do this on our behalf because it’s important to us that you can get the support you need.
 Or if you prefer, you can contact us directly.

 Support for you as a carer